Resources and Environment

 The research offices are a ten-minute drive to the U-M Medical Center.
 UMARC has office, meeting, library, archival, data collection, and computational space.
 Rachel Upjohn Depression and Ambulatory Care Center also has a number of conference rooms where scientific staff meetings take place as well as interview/data collection offices.
 The building is also the location of many of the Center's developmental projects.
 A sophisticated computer system allows efficient communication and data transfer to other investigators not located at this facility.

-The Section also maintains two other research sites, one at the UM-MSU Family Study site in East Lansing and the other at Flint-Northbank.
+The Program also maintains two other research sites, one at the UM-MSU Family Study site in East Lansing and the other at Flint-Northbank.
 The East Lansing site is located in the Hannah Technology and Research Center, an office facility adjacent to the MSU campus, and approximately 60 miles from the Rachel Upjohn Building.
 This specially designed facility containing 10 offices and 5 carrels, houses the Michigan Longitudinal Study data collection/assessment activity and is the base for 25 full and part-time research staff.
 The second satellite is the Flint-Northbank site.
 This occupies 3,600 square feet of office space, in the Northbank Center, an office facility near the UM-Flint Health Science campus, and approximately 65 miles from the Ann Arbor location.
 The site houses 7 offices for four brief screening and intervention projects.
 Recruitment, Assessment and Follow-up staff carry out these activities at the site.